Naralux/mediacenter/README.md

 ## Recyclarr Profile
 Included in this repo is a `recyclarr.yml` file that will sync two quality profiles to Radarr and Sonarr.
 One for 1080p and one for 2160p.
 Out of the box these profiles will accept every type of quality for each resolution.
 E.g. the 1080p profile will accept everything from `HDTV-1080p` all the way up to `REMUX-1080p`, but prefers the highest quality.

-Tweak the profiles to your needs or create your own from scratch.
+Tweak the profiles to your needs (like changing the `until_score`) or create your own from scratch.
 Consult the [Recyclarr website](https://recyclarr.dev/) for guidance.

 Place the file `./recyclarr/recyclarr.yaml` in `${ROOT_DIR}/config/recyclarr-config/`.
 If docker compose is already running, run the following command: `docker compose exec recyclarr recyclarr sync` and monitor the output.